Ikyrillos/AlgorizaTask2/README.md

 - Local notification ( not scheduled but immediate only)
 - Time Picker

 # what is not implmented

-- Reminder not implemented
+- Reminder not Tested very well
-- Repeat not implmented
-- Scheduled Notification not implmented